Webilop/woocommerce-html5-video/readme.txt

 * Replacement of HTML editor by tinymce editor with default WordPress settings in modal to add videos in products.
 * Now users can use a custom title for the video tab.
 * Replacement of action icons in video management for products.

+= 1.5.4 =
+* Sorting videos in products is now available.
+* Change of media uploader modal to link videos to products.